Patio ideas on a budget – 18 cost-effective ways to transform your outdoor space

 (Image credit: Future PLC/David Giles)

-Try another easy upcycling idea that will give somewhere for the local wildlife to hangout as well as brighten up trees and foliage.
-Use an old tea cup and saucer to create the bird feeder - mismatched items you no longer use or cheap charity shop finds are perfect.
+Try another easy upcycling idea to provide somewhere for the local wildlife to hang out, as well as brighten up trees and foliage.
+Use an old tea cup and saucer to create the bird feeder – mismatched items you no longer use or cheap charity shop finds are perfect.

 Start by turning the cup on its side with the handle pointing up and placing it in the middle of the saucer.
-Secure it in position using grab adhesive and fix with tape to hold it in place overnight until set.
-Once stuck, remove the tape and loop a length of twine through the cup handle, suspend from a sturdy branch and then fill with bird seed.
+Secure it in position using grab adhesive and fix it with tape to hold it in place overnight until set.
+Once stuck, remove the tape and loop a length of twine through the cup handle, suspend it from a sturdy branch and then fill it with birdseed.

 Lisa Fazzani